robotlolita/siren/documentation/overview.md

 Siren has no identity equality, no universal equality, no classes, and no types.
 Because of this, things like hierarchies do not exist in the Siren language, per se.
-Everything relies on structural equivalence (or in this case, "duck typed", if you want to use the term).
+Everything relies on structural equivalence (or in this case, "duck typing", if you want to use the term).

 There are two problems with this approach: